Becoming post(wo)men and learning about history in Phnom Penh

 After seeing the Angkor Wat, we have decided to explore more of Cambodia.
 In this article, you’ll hear more about how to travel around Cambodia, but also what to see in its capital – Phnom Penh and Cambodian horrific history.

 It was time to move again.
-We choosed Cambodia Post minivan travel company and they took us to the capital.
+We chose Cambodia Post minivan travel company and they took us to the capital.
 It was the best choice ever.
-They offer great service.
+They offer a great service.
 Go for them while in Cambodia.

 What to see in Phnom Penh?

 On the following day, we went to Killing Fields.
-Yes, people from S-21 (Tuol Slend museum) and other prisons were killed there in inhuman ways.
-Audio guide explains you what happened there, but I’d make sure to visit S-21 first.
-I know that in Europe/western countries, we don’t usually study Southeast Asian history in schools a lot, so I feel I should state some facts about Khmer Rouge regime for you.
+Yes, people from S-21 (Tuol Sleng Museum) and other prisons were killed there in inhuman ways.
+Audio guide explains to you what happened there, but I’d make sure to visit S-21 first.
+I know that in Europe/western countries, we don’t usually study Southeast Asian history in schools a lot, so I feel I should state some facts about the Khmer Rouge regime for you.
 These facts shocked us a lot.

 - Dictator Poi Pet and his Khmer Rouge ruled Cambodia for 4 years (1975-1979).

 - ¼ of Cambodians died during the Poi Pet regime.

 - People were killed on the streets, in prisons… everywhere.
 Waterboarding and other techniques were commonly used.

 - People from Phnom Penh were sent to the countryside.
 They were forced to work 12-16 hours a day on the fields, even though they often had no knowledge about agriculture.
 Most families were separated, because people were divided by gender into working units.
 The conditions were severe and here in Europe, we would probably call those units as concentration camps.

 - Cambodia was liberated by Vietnamese communists and that’s why it took more than 10 years before the west recognized it’s new government.